Expand description

 §Graph Execution

-Wingfoil abstracts away the details of how to co-ordinate the calculation of your application, parts of which may executing at different frequencies.
+Wingfoil abstracts away the details of how to co-ordinate the calculation of your application, parts of which may be executing at different frequencies.
 Only the nodes that actually require cycling are executed which allows wingfoil to efficiently scale to very large graphs.
 Consider the following example:

 use wingfoil::*;